TosbackCgusBridge-Bot/CGUs-versions/Scmagazine/Privacy Policy.md

 **Opt-out Option**

 Visitors to this Digital Offering can decide if they want to receive promotional information from Haymarket.
 On the visitor registration pages, prospective visitors can choose to request Haymarket not to e-mail them advertising and promotional information.
 Should visitors accept promotional e-mail from Haymarket, any e-mail they receive will include instructions on how to be removed from Haymarket's promotional e-mail list.
 If you continue receiving email after opting out, please contact us at custserv@haymarketmedia.com

 **Security and Encryption**

 This Digital Offering takes commercially reasonable precautions to protect your information.
 When appropriate, we use SSL encryption technology on our Digital Offering and a secure server to encrypt information transmitted between your browsers and our server.
 As a result, data you submit to our Digital Offering such as credit card and payment information is transmitted using commercially reasonable security over the Internet.

 This Digital Offering also uses password encryption to keep ensure your privacy when registering for newsletters, events, and other Haymarket related media.

+**Responsible Disclosure - Our Philosophy on Security &.
+Reporting a Vulnerability**

+We believe our products should be safe &. secure for all our users.
+In order to fulfill this, we treat security as our top priority and guide our decisions based on this principle.
+If you have found a security vulnerability in our products or services, we appreciate your help in responsibly disclosing the details to our team.
+If you believe you've discovered a security vulnerability in one of our applications or services, please e-mail us immediately at web@haymarketmedia.com.
+We will respond as quickly as possible, usually within 24 hours.
+To help us research and resolve the issue faster and in the most secure way, please use these guidelines when sending your report:

+*   Provide full details of any discovered issue.
+*   In the best interest of our users and their data, please do not publicly disclose the issue until it has been addressed and resolution confirmed by us.
+Publicly disclosing a potential vulnerability could put the wider community at risk.
+*   In order to keep everyone safe, please act in good faith towards our users' privacy and data during your disclosure.
+*   Of course, never purposely disrupt services for others or attempt to gain access to others’ data.

 **Notification of Changes**